For the ninth year in a row, all the goats in the Bramblestone Farm herd have tested negative for small ruminant diseases!

 This disease is also rarely seen today in goats (goats are said to be highly resistant); however, because this disease can also be transmitted to humans through raw milk consumption, it’s important to verify that the herd is negative particularly if the goat milk is being consumed raw.

 (a) The following are accredited-free States: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, the Virgin Islands of the United States, Washington, West Virginia, Wisconsin, and Wyoming.

-Testing new goats and the herd each year can be expensive; however, we’re much happier knowing that our goats are disease free, the kids we’ll be sending off are too (see the Kidding Schedule here), and the milk is safe.
+Testing new goats and the entire herd each year is costly and time-consuming; however, we’re much happier knowing that our goats are disease free, the kids we’ll be sending off are too (see the Kidding Schedule here), and the milk is safe.